bquast/Distributions-Probabilistic-Beliefs/README.md

 Introduction
 --------------------------------------------------------
-It generally held to be so that people hold beliefs that are incommensurably with each other.
-In other words, the knowledge base in interally inconsistent.
+It generally held to be so that people sometimes hold beliefs which are incommensurable with each other.
+In technical terms we could say, the knowledge base is interally inconsistent.
 This incommensurability becomes especially apparent when these beliefs are quantified.

 As an example consider the following.
-If we have the probability of some event occur *p*, and all probabilities are exhausted at *1*, then the probability of that event not occuring is *1-p*.
-It is often observerd, that people hold beliefs that do not meet this condition, in other words, *not p* is unequal to *1-p*.
+If we have the probability of some event *e* occuring with probability *p*.
+As always, all probabilities are exhausted at *1*.
+Therefore the probability of that event not occuring (i.e. *not p*) is *1-p*.

+> not p = 1 - p

+It is often observerd, that people hold beliefs that do not meet this condition.

+> not p != 1 - p

-In addition to this, we often see that people have different beliefs about the same thing, often just moments apart (e.g. beginning and end of a survey). *There are many reasons for this, such as fatigue, hunger, anchoring, etc.*
+In addition to this, we often see that people have different beliefs about the same thing, often just moments apart (e.g. beginning and end of a survey).
+This could be the case for many (unrelated) reasons, such as, fatigue, hunger, anchoring, etc.

-Thus, beliefs change, so we cannot discard a response because it is different from a previous response, or because it does sum to unity with its negation.
-In this paper I describe how we can generalise the idea of perception of probability -for a single agent- from a point estimate, to a distributional approximation.
+*Thus, beliefs change, so we cannot discard a response because it is different from a previous response, or because it does sum to unity with its negation.* In this paper I describe how we can generalise the idea of perception of probability -for a single agent- from a point estimate, to a distributional approximation.

 Doing this will allow us to deal with seemingly inconsistent beliefs in a single framework in a *meaningful* way.

 An example
 --------------------------------------------------------
 On a fair die, the chance of throwing 3 eyes is 16, call this *p*.
-The chance that you do not throw 3 eyes (i.e. *not p*) has therefore to be *1-p*, or
+The chance that you do not throw 3 eyes (i.e. *not p*) is therefore *1-p*, or

 ```r
 1 - (1/6)